Alexander Proudlock was born in Newcastle Upon-Tyne in 1992.

 To date, Alexander has released three albums, written music for two short films and an eclectic catalog of concert music.
 Alexander released his debut solo album 'Theoplicity' in 2018, his second album ‘Common Ground’ in 2019 was released for his work on the film under the same name.
 His musical score for the film 'A Night Out', is to be his third album and showcases performances by award-winning saxophonist Emma McPhilemy and the Jonny Ford Jazz Quartet.
 'A Night Out' won numerous awards including Best Short Film at the LIAFF and also the Critics Choice Award for Alexander's work on the soundtrack.
 He continues to support emerging talent and is the honorary composer for the international performer competition New Stars and member of the London Film Institute.
 Proudlock's honors and awards include the Leverhulme Artists Award and the Sunday for Sammy Trust.

-Upcoming engagements include a commission of pieces to be performed at the Newcastle Radio Arena, a string quartet to be performed by the Ligeti String Quartet and a new TV series documentary for the BBC.
+Upcoming engagements include a commission of pieces to be performed at the Newcastle Radio Arena, a string quartet to be performed by the Manchester String Orchestra and a new TV series documentary for the BBC.

 He studied his degree in Composition and Performance with Dr. David Horne in Manchester at the Royal Northern College of Music, before completing a master's in Composition at the Royal Academy of Music in London under the Tony Award-winning orchestrator Professor Christopher Austin.